 There are just a few things I would like to point out about this example.

 1. The showing version not only moves the plot forward but gives us a much clearer image of the characters.
 Their personalities come out.....basically, they are better actors than the characters in the telling version.

 2. The beats around the dialogue do not have to be as long as the ones I have shown here.
 Sometimes a simple she flushed etc. will suffice.
 We will speak more about when to decide these instances in Narrative Types: Pacing & Rhythm

 3. The speech itself is more precise in doing double duty (moving plot and characterizing.)
 It also avoids echos and redundancies.
 "John!" rather than "Help.
 I'm stuck!"
-The first example is redundant because it is obvious she needs help just from the situation she is in.
-I chose the call, "John!" because I felt it helped develop the idea that Janet is reliant on him better.
-She doesn't want help, she wants him to come (of course this is all just in my head and you may not get that by just reading a small snippet of this random short story in my mind, made up on the spot.)
-The line "How are you even still alive?" tells us so much more than the first version could, about their past, his personality, how he feels about her, etc. The dialogue is oblique...to find out more about writing oblique dialogue take a look at this post.
+The latter line is redundant because it is obvious she needs help just from the situation she is in.
+I chose the call, "John!" because I felt it helped better develop the idea that Janet is reliant on him.
+She doesn't want help, she wants him to come (of course this is all in my head and you may not get that by just reading a small snippet of this random short story in my mind, made up on the spot.)
+The line "How are you even still alive?" tells us so much more than the first version could, about their past, his personality, how he feels about her, etc. That single line characterizes both him and her at the same time.
+And the dialogue is oblique...to find out more about writing oblique dialogue take a look at this post.

 Internal Dialogue in Immediate Scene

 Internal dialogue follows the same rules as external dialogue.
 It is also a great way to add to your immediate scenes and show your character's internal state.
 However, you have to be careful not to reveal too much in internal dialogue, depending on the character's personality.